WHAT IS PELVIC ORGAN PROLAPSE?

 A number of different factors contribute to the weakening of pelvic muscles over time, but the two most significant factors are thought to be pregnancy and aging (menopause).
 Pregnancy is believed to be the main cause of pelvic organ prolapse, whether the prolapse occurs immediately after pregnancy or 20 years later.
 A vaginal delivery may weaken or stretch some of the supporting structural muscles in the pelvis.
 The delivery may damage nerves, leading to muscle weakness.
-Certain situations in pregnancy and birth further increase the likelihood of an extent of damage, such as a large baby, a long labor and the use of forceps or extractive devices.
-The aging process with already damaged pelvic floor muscles further weakens the pelvic muscles.
+Certain situations in pregnancy and birth further increase the likelihood or the extent of damage, such as a large baby, a long labor and the use of forceps or extractive devices.
+The aging process, combined with already damaged pelvic floor muscles, further weakens the pelvic muscles.
 The natural reduction in estrogen at menopause also causes muscles to become less elastic.

 Woman who are severely overweight or have large fibroids or pelvic tumors, are at an increased risk of prolapse due to the extra pressure this creates in their abdominal area.
-Chronic coughing from smoking, asthma or bronchitis, straining during bowel movements and heavy lifting cause also contribute to pelvic floor disorders.
+Chronic coughing from smoking, asthma or bronchitis, as well as straining during bowel movements, and heavy lifting can also contribute to pelvic floor disorders.
 Other causes include hysterectomy, nerve disorders, connective tissue disorders, degenerative neurologic conditions and prior pelvic surgery.

 TYPES OF PROLAPSE

 Cystocele - develops when the bladder drops down and protrudes into the wall of the vagina.